Skip to content

 def command_scope(self) -> AsyncContextManager[None]:

-# - opens a DI scope for the duration of a command dispatch
+1. Open a DI scope for the duration of the command.

 ...